TheCarsonWest/TheCarsonWest.github.io/test/content/Demographic Transition Model.md

 what is the changes in lifestyle seen in demographic transiotion model stage 4?a

- Here's a breakdown of lifestyle changes typically observed in Stage 4 of the [Demographic Transition Model](./../demographic-transition-model/), along with the reasons behind them:
+ Here's a breakdown of lifestyle changes typically observed in Stage 4 of the [[Demographic Transition Model]], along with the reasons behind them:

 **Stage 4: Low Stationary Stage**